Elizabeth is also available as part of the Lace Triangle Collection: Ethereal Lace Shawls e-book.

 Also included are two additional instruction sheets “How to Block a Lace Shawl” and “Lace Shawl Knitting Tips” for knitters new to the joys and tribulations of creating lace shawls.

-ERRATA: On page 5 at the top of Chart 4, where the stitch counts are printed in red, it should read “279 - 1st repeat Rows 1-18” not Rows 1-24, since there are only 18 rows on that chart.
+ERRATA : On page 5 at the top of Chart 4, where the stitch counts are printed in red, it should read “279 - 1st repeat Rows 1-18” not Rows 1-24, since there are only 18 rows on that chart.
 The chart itself is correct as written.
+This applies to the individually published pattern, as the e-book version has been updated on 6/9/15.

 Construction Notes: Elizabeth starts at the center back of the neck and is knit down to the bottom edge.
 There is a two-stitch garter border on each side, four yarn-over increases on each right-side row and a center stitch separating each half.
 Patterning is done on the right side rows only, with all wrong side rows being purled between the garter borders.